batuhandemir98/batuhandemir98/README.md

 Hi 👋 My name is Batu
 ============================================================================================================================

 Developer.
+Wantrepreneur.
 Lifter.
-Musician.
 --------------------------------------------------------------

 Recent computer science graduate and currently Full Stack Developer at Hevy, helping athletes grow by using some coding and problem-solving skills.

-* 🌍  I'm based in Aydin, Turkey
+* 🌍  I'm currently based in Barcelona 🇪🇸 but I'm originally from Turkey 🇹🇷
 * 🚀  I'm currently working for [Hevy](http://hevyapp.com)
-* 🧠  I'm learning everything Javascript, more specifically NextJS at the moment
+* 🧠  I'm learning everything Javascript and React, but I'm also interested in building products as a whole.
 * ☕️  I'm also a specialty coffee enthusiast

 ### Skills